pingcap/docs/vector-search-integrate-with-langchain.md

 ---
 title: Integrate Vector Search with LangChain
-summary: Learn how to integrate Vector Search in TiDB Cloud with LangChain.
+summary: Learn how to integrate TiDB Vector Search with LangChain.
 ---

 # Integrate Vector Search with LangChain

-This tutorial demonstrates how to integrate the [vector search](/vector-search-overview.md) feature in TiDB Cloud with [LangChain](https://python.langchain.com/).
+This tutorial demonstrates how to integrate the [vector search](/vector-search-overview.md) feature of TiDB with [LangChain](https://python.langchain.com/).

 <CustomContent platform="tidb">